MasterJedi2014/MPMB-XUA24A-The-Artificer/README.md

   - V16 superseded by V17.
 The script now adds the Elementalism, True Strike, Arcane Vigor, Dragon's Breath, & Circle of Power spells to the UA Artificer's spell list.
 - **2025-01-21:**
   - V17 has been updated with the following changes: The code that alters the Elementalism, True Strike, Arcane Vigor, Dragon's Breath, & Circle of Power spells has been changed so as to prevent possible sheet errors; The script has been updated with code to fix an issue preventing 1st level Artificers from being able to generate a spell sheet.
+- **2025-01-27:**
+  - V17 superseded by V18.
+User TrackAtNite has overhauled their "Replicate Magic Item" code, and it has been successsfully integrated into the script (with some known bugs).
+Additionally, I have added back to the Artificer its "Enhanced Defense" Armor & Shield infusions as magic items.
+Because these aren't actually a part of the UA Artificer content, I have set them to be excluded from the sheet by default, to indicate that these are more of my "optional" inclusions.

 **Known Bugs:**
-- V17: The "Replicate Magic Item" feature only adds the blanket statement magic item plan listings (ex: non-potion, scroll, or cursed Common magic items at lvl 2); It isn't adding the items that the rest of the tables at each level say are available.
-This is causing some items to appear in "Replicate Magic Item" menus of a later level than they should.
+- ~~V17: The "Replicate Magic Item" feature only adds the blanket statement magic item plan listings (ex: non-potion, scroll, or cursed Common magic items at lvl 2); It isn't adding the items that the rest of the tables at each level say are available.
+This is causing some items to appear in "Replicate Magic Item" menus of a later level than they should.~~ **Fixed in V18.**
+- V18: +2 Shield, Wand of the War Mage, and Weapon don't appear in the Level 14 "Replicate Magic Item" menus.
+- V18: The level 10 "Replicate Magic Item" options are being addd to the level 6 options immediately upon the character attaining level 6.

 **Script Content Source:**
 - https://media.dndbeyond.com/compendium-images/ua/the-artificer/AzQEA72K8EMf9HmU/UA2024-Artificer.pdf